KARAN-D05/8-Bit-Breadboard-Computer/ALU/Readme_ALU.md

 - In order to correctly interface the 8 bit output, it has to be converted into BCD through a Binary to BCD converter
 - Binary to BCD converter implements Double Dabble Algorithm for conversion

+## Schematics
-**Schematics of all the circuits and sub-circuits have been uploaded in the images folder**
+- Schematics of all the circuits and sub-circuits have been uploaded in the images folder